-While August is National Hair Loss Awareness month, the subject of hair loss in women is still not talked about as openly throughout the year.
-Since many public figures and celebrities have shared their experiences with hair loss in the past few years, the topic has become less taboo.
-But there is still a stigma around the topic, and many women still suffer from different types of hair loss, including traction alopecia and alopecia areata, without seeking counsel.
+But a bald head may only be a fierce fashion statement if you live in a major city — and many women still suffer from different types of hair loss, including traction alopecia and alopecia areata, without seeking counsel.
 That makes it hard to understand what you’re dealing with, which in turn makes it hard to understand your treatment options (or whether there is any treatment at all).
-So we’re sharing some signs of hair loss, as well as breaking down several types of alopecia, what causes different types of alopecia, and what treatment options are available.
+So we’re sharing some signs of hair loss, as well as breaking down several types of alopecia, what causes alopecia, and what treatment options are available.

-According to the Mayo Clinic, alopecia can be concentrated to just your scalp or affect your entire body.
+According to the Mayo Clinic, alopecia can be concentrated on just your scalp or affect your entire body.
 This type of hair loss can appear in many different ways, depending on what's causing it, and can come on suddenly or gradually.

 While different types of alopecia have different causes, as per the Mayo Clinic, there are some common signs and symptoms of hair loss that you can look out for.

 This is the most common type of hair loss, affecting people as they age.
 In men, hair often begins to recede at the hairline while women typically have a broadening of the part in their hair.

 Some people lose hair in circular or patchy bald spots on the scalp, beard or eyebrows, with the skin becoming itchy or painful before the hair falls out.

 A physical or emotional shock or traumatic event can cause hair to loosen.
 Handfuls of hair may come out when combing or washing your hair.
 This type of hair loss usually causes overall hair thinning but is often temporary.

 According to the Skin of Color Society, traction alopecia is a form of hair loss in which pulling or tension causes mechanical damage to the hair follicle.
 It’s typically caused by high-tension hairstyles such as tight braids, weaves, and tight ponytails.
 Small, flesh-colored or white bumps will often form around the area where the hair is pulled too tight, followed by scalp tenderness and eventually symmetrical hair loss.

 Hair loss begins on the scalp and can affect other parts of the body, including the eyebrows and eyelashes.
 There are no drugs currently approved to treat this form of hair loss, but patients have seen success in treating it with medications for other conditions.
 Alopecia totalis and alopecia universalis are different forms of alopecia areata.

 This form of scarring alopecia presents as patches of permanent hair loss that begins at the crown of the head, and spreads outward, as per the National Center for Biotechnology Information (NCBI).
 While the source of this type of hair loss is unclear, some suggested causes include infection, autoimmune disease and genetics — but more studies need to be done to confirm these hypotheses.
 According to the Skin of Color Society, this type of hair loss has been most commonly seen amongst Black women.

 This increasingly common hair loss pattern is mostly found in older women and is marked by a receding hairline, according to the Mayo Clinic.
 It causes scarring hair loss, meaning the hair will not grow back.
 Women have been known to see hair loss in the eyebrows before the hairline begins to recede.
 Early treatment can help slow down recession and prevent permanent baldness.

 This inherited hair loss is genetically predetermined as per the NCBI, and occurs when the anagen cycle becomes shorter and shorter.
 The hair follicles sprout hairs that are thinner than normal and eventually the follicles wither away.
 In men, hair loss is most prominent at the hairline and crown while women typically see diffuse loss at the crown of the head.

-If you’re experiencing hair loss it’s important that you seek the guidance of a professional in order to understand your hair loss and determine the best treatment option for you.
+If you’re experiencing hair loss, it’s important that you seek the guidance of a professional in order to understand your hair loss and to determine the best treatment option for you.

-Photo Credit: iStock
+Written by: Shalwah Evans, Photo Credit: iStock